vimond/streamlab/README.md

 ## Features

-Vimond Streamlab is intended to bring convenience to trying out streams in the browser.
+Streamlab is intended to bring convenience to trying out streams in the browser.

 Fill in stream URLs and configure playback, and the setup will be persisted between browser sessions (and closed/reopened tabs).
 All playback attempts are added to a history, and earlier stream URLs and other details can be restored and retried.